rajatkverma/DeutscheQA/README.md

 ## Run DeutscheQA within docker container
-You could build and run docker with the following instructions.
+Build and Run using the following instructions.

 ### Build docker image